tillkaeufer/DuCKLinG/README.md

 Here we define the setup of the model we want to use.

--sample_all: If False, we are using the method described in the DuCKLinG paper to reduce the dimensionality of the parameter space.
+- sample_all: If False, we are using the method described in the DuCKLinG paper to reduce the dimensionality of the parameter space.
 If you have a lot of spare time, feel free to set it to True and see what happens.
 This will sample also the linear parameters in a Bayesian way (and take a lot of time).
--use_bb_star: If True a black body is used as the star.
+- use_bb_star: If True a black body is used as the star.
 If False we load in the stellar spectrum set in the next variable.
--stellar_file : path to the stellar file.
+- stellar_file : path to the stellar file.
 For the file format have a look a the example file
--rin_powerlaw: The inner rim is described by a black body.
+- rin_powerlaw: The inner rim is described by a black body.
 However, you can also opt to sample it as a temperature power law (be aware that you then need to set the parameters for that).
 - dust_species_list: This is a list with all the dust opacity files that you want to use.
 The files have to be located in dust_path.

 #### fixed parameters